To fulfill our purpose, we must understand our divine potential, keep our covenants to gain covenantal power, and become perfected in Christ.

 Life may seem unfair and unsatisfactory to the lonely and misunderstood, but purpose can be found through faith, repentance, obedience, and service.

-"No one can make you feel inferior without your consent."
-If you know your true worth, nothing can stop you from succeeding.
+Paul H. Dunn explains that "no one can make you feel inferior without your consent."
+If you know your worth, you can succeed.

 Latter-day Saints believe that we can become like God.
 Knowing our own divinity can help shape our lives now and into the eternities.